andreihar/memory-lane/README.md

 ### Questions Creation

 To modify the quiz, the user needs to provide an image, a video, and five questions for each question set.
 If any of the required information is missing, the question set will be saved as a draft until all the information is provided.
 The user can upload data from files saved on the mobile phone or use the image recorder, video recorder, and audio recorder features of the app to obtain the data.
-The [Image Picker](https://github.com/Dhaval2404/ImagePicker) library was used to implement the Image Recorder feature.
+The [Image Picker][imagepicker] library was used to implement the Image Recorder feature.

 <p align="center">
 <img src="readme/question_sets_list.jpg" alt="Quesiton Sets List" width="200">